 For a clean grill with no chemical residue, spray a solution of half water and half white distilled vinegar onto a warm (not hot) barbecue grill.
 Let sit for about 10 minutes.
 Then, spray full-strength vinegar onto a piece of wadded-up aluminum foil.
 Scrub the grill vigorously.
 You may need to repeat.
 Rinse.

 Does your steam iron leave ugly brown stains on your clothes?
 Does the scorched bottom of the iron plate stick to fabric when you're ironing?
-Try cleaning with vinegar!
+Vinegar can help with that

-The last thing you want to see is a dirty toy in your little one's mouth.
 Wiping down toys with chemical cleaners means your baby might be sucking off chemical residue.
-That's a good reason to try cleaning with vinegar!
+Swap it out for vinegar.

 Clean and disinfect baby toys by adding a good-sized amount of white distilled vinegar to warm, soapy water.
 Clean toys thoroughly, using an old toothbrush for those hard-to-reach places.
 Rinse with clear water and dry.
 Vinyl baby books and larger toys can be wiped clean with distilled vinegar on a damp cloth.
 Toys are always in the mouths of babies and toddlers, so clean them frequently.